The Anti-Death League

-The Anti-Death League is a 1966 novel by English author Kingsley Amis (1922–1995).
+The Anti-Death League is a 1966 novel by English author Kingsley Amis.
 Set in England, it follows the lives of characters working in and around a fictional British Army camp where a secret weapon is being tested.

 Characters

 The cast of characters is large.
 The principal ones include:

-At the camp: Colonel "Chalky" White, commanding officer, professional soldier, a companionable man, wounded in North Africa during World War II; Major William "Willie" Ayscue, military chaplain with a pragmatic approach to Christianity, an amateur musician; Major Venables (whose given name no-one knows), chief instructor in the camp, of the Army Information Corps (a fictional unit), about 50 years old, admittedly a civilian in uniform; Captain Maximilian "Max" Hunter, Carabinier Guards (a fictional regiment), administration officer, intermittently an alcoholic; Captain Brian Leonard, security officer, a 40-year-old civilian counter-intelligence agent recently, for the purposes of Operation Apollo, commissioned into the 17th Dragoons ("The Sailors"), a fictional regiment with long and glorious history and traditions; Captain Moti Naidu, Indian Army officer on secondment, with a philosophical nature firmly grounded in Hinduism; Captain Alastair Ross-Donaldson, adjutant to the Colonel, who combines a tendency to technical intellectualism with military efficiency; Lieutenant James Churchill, Blue Howards (a fictional regiment), 24 years old; Private Deering, Brian's batman and principal informant in the camp; and Signalman Andy Pearce, a soldier who plays the flute.
+At the camp: Colonel "Chalky" White, commanding officer, professional soldier, a companionable man, wounded in North Africa during World War II; Major William "Willie" Ayscue, military chaplain with a pragmatic approach to Christianity, an amateur musician; Major Venables (whose given name no-one knows), chief instructor in the camp, of the Army Information Corps (a fictional unit), about 50 years old, admittedly a civilian in uniform; Captain Maximilian "Max" Hunter, Carabinier Guards (a fictional regiment), administration officer, intermittently an alcoholic; Captain Brian Leonard, security officer, a 40-year-old civilian counter-intelligence agent recently, for the purposes of Operation Apollo, commissioned into the 17th Dragoons ("The Sailors"), a fictional regiment with long and glorious history and traditions; Captain Moti Naidu, Indian Army officer on secondment, with a philosophical nature firmly grounded in Hinduism; Captain Alastair Ross-Donaldson, adjutant to the Colonel, who combines a tendency to technical intellectualism with military efficiency; Lieutenant James Churchill, Blue Howards (a fictional regiment).
+Churchill is 24 years old; Private Deering, Brian's batman and principal informant in the camp; and Signalman Andy Pearce, a soldier who plays the flute.

-Outside the camp: Dr Best, a psychiatrist who believes that psychiatric problems are the result of repressed homosexual or lesbian tendencies and who can without difficulty diagnose insanity in anyone; Lady Lucy Hazell, aged around 35, a widow with a remarkable sexual appetite who keeps open house for the army officers, among other men; and Catharine "Cathy" Casement, separated from her husband (who does not appear in the novel), early 30s, a sufferer from clinical depression, living in Lucy's house.
+Outside the camp: Dr Best, a psychiatrist who believes that psychiatric problems are the result of repressed homosexual or lesbian tendencies and who can without difficulty diagnose insanity in anyone; Lady Lucy Hazell, aged around 35, a widow with a remarkable sexual appetite who keeps open house for the army officers, among other men; and Catharine "Cathy" Casement, separated from her husband (who does not appear in the novel) early 30s, a sufferer from clinical depression, living in Lucy's house.
 Later: Jagger, a middle-aged civil servant, who arrives unannounced in the camp by civilian helicopter.
 (The necessary paperwork arrives later.)